niharikab04/glidethrough/README.md

 - **Customizable User Profiles**: Allow users to personalize their profiles with themes, profile pictures, bios, and links to their social media.

 - **Rich Media Support**: Support uploading and embedding of rich media such as videos, images, and infographics within posts and answers.

-- **Browser Compatibility**: Ensure compatibility across all major web browsers to improve accessibility and user experience.
-Currently optimized for Firefox (both desktop and mobile versions).

 ## Queries